-Workers who are selected in the lottery pay only the permitted fees by Israeli law (maximum of approximately 1,000$) to the public/non-governmental agency for the recruitment process in the country of origin and in addition, depending on sector and set up of implementing partner, the costs of: medical tests and professional exams, issuing of passport and visa; and a flight ticket.
+Workers who are selected in the lottery pay only the fees permitted by Israeli law, up to a maximum of approximately $1,000, to the public or non-governmental agency for the recruitment process in the country of origin.
+In addition, depending on the sector and structure of the implementing partner, workers may pay the costs of medical tests and professional exams, passport and visa fees, and flight tickets.

-The matching with the employer through PIBA takes place before the workers leave to Israel, and they have a contract signed by the employer expecting them at the airport in Israel.
-Having the contract signed prior to their arrival ensures that they will have legal employment immediately upon arrival and prevents incentives to recruit migrant through illegal channels for the purpose of profit from illegal fees.
+Workers are matched with employers through PIBA before the workers leave for Israel.
+When they arrive in Israel, their contracts signed by their designated employers await them at the airport.
+Having the contracts signed prior to their arrival ensures that they will have legal employment immediately upon arrival, thus minimizing incentives for recruiting migrants through illegal channels and thereby profiting from illegal fees.

-Finally, all workers participate in the pre-departure orientation run by the implementing partner and receive handouts with information that will assist them while they stay in Israel.
+Finally, all workers participate in the pre-departure orientation run by the implementing partner and receive material with information that will assist them during their stay in Israel.

-Follow up on the condition of workers and intervention
+Follow-up on the Condition of Workers and Intervention

-In July 2012 as part of the BLAs, the Center for International Migration and Integration (CIMI), in collaboration with PIBA, founded a telephone call center for migrant workers in Israel providing a resource for workers in their native languages.
-This call center is operated by CIMI; calls to the center are registered as inquires or complaints and transferred to PIBA.
+In July 2012, in the context of the BLAs, the Center for International Migration and Integration (CIMI), in collaboration with PIBA, founded a telephone call center for migrant workers in Israel, providing a resource for workers in their native languages.
+This call center is operated by CIMI, which registers calls to the center as inquiries or complaints and transfers them to PIBA.
 PIBA then refers the inquiry or complaint to the relevant unit(s) in the authorized government ministries.
-The call data is compiled by a computerized system that directs the calls to their appropriate destinations; this system also allows for the systematic collection of call data and its analysis.
-The data is published annually and is found effective in building capacity of authorities to handling complaints, in bringing issues to their awareness as well as communicating the condition of workers who arrive as part of the BLAs with various stake holders and researchers.
+The call data is compiled by a computerized system that directs the calls to their appropriate destinations and allows for the systematic collection of call data and its analysis.
+Published annually, this data has been found to be effective in increasing the authorities’ capacity to handle complaints, making authorities aware of the issues concerning workers and communicating the condition of workers who arrive as part of the BLAs with various stake holders and researchers.

 Finally, a vital component of the BLAs is the systematic monitoring and evaluation of the condition of workers.
-Since the first agreement with Thailand has been signed, CIMI in collaboration with PIBA has been executing a follow-up study, interviewing samples from each targeted group of migrants about the costs of arrival, working and living conditions and their life in Israel in general.
-The findings are published once in two years in English as well and distributed among all concerting government offices as well as other stakeholders.
-The report published is also discussed in a roundtable, actively involving officials and encouraging an ongoing constructive but critical examination of the implementation and impact of the agreements.
+Since the signing of the first agreement with Thailand, CIMI, in collaboration with PIBA, has been conducting a follow-up study, interviewing samples from each targeted group of migrants about the costs of arrival, working and living conditions, and their lives in Israel in general.
+The findings are published once every two years in Hebrew and English and are distributed among all relevant government offices as well as other stakeholders.
+The published reports are also discussed in roundtables, actively involving officials and encouraging an ongoing constructive but critical examination of the implementation and impact of the agreements.

-Setting up the operation and financing
+Setting Up the Operation and Financing

-Once an agreement is signed, the next step in the implementation is setting up the operation which takes about a year.
-The setting up phase includes contacting and carefully screening local partners for implementation, finding an existing infrastructure or setting up a new one, needs assessment of the costs, recruiting call center representative in the language of sending county and covering the new group of migrants in the planning of bi-annual assessments of workers' condition.
-Once the operation sets in motion, time resources are invested mostly in the frequent communication with the implementing partner, periodic meetings between governments and partners, assessment of numbers of workers who enter, call center activity and data management.
+Once an agreement is signed, the next step in the implementation is setting up the operation.
+This phase, which takes about one year, involves contacting and carefully screening local partners for implementation, finding an existing infrastructure or establishing a new one, conducting a needs assessment of the costs, recruiting call center representatives in the language of sending county, and including the new group of migrants in the planning of bi-annual assessments of workers' condition.
+Once the operation is put into motion, time resources are invested mostly in frequent communications with the implementing partner, periodic meetings between governments and partners, assessments of numbers of workers who enter, call center activity, and data management.